Random matrices: Topological expansion and perturbative solutions

 Now that we know $W_{0,1}$, this is a closed equation for $W_{0,2}$, assuming we also know $P_{0,1}$.
 The solution is

-Since $P_{0,1}(x;x')$ is a polynomial of degree $d-1$ in $x$, $W_{0,2}(x, x')$ must be an algebraic function of $x$, and by symmetry also of $x'$, and must live on the same Riemann surface as $W_{0,1}(x)$, which we will shortly call the spectral curve.
-For the purpose of finding a basis of solutions of the loop equations, we can furthermore choose $P_{0,1}$ to our will, subject to the constraint that the resulting $W_{0,2}(x,x')$ must be symmetric under the permutation of its two arguments.
-It is always possible to choose $P_{0,1}$ such that $W_{0,2}$ has not poles at the zeroes of $M(x)$, and is therefore singular only at the spectral edges -- the zeros of $\sigma(x)$.
-This fully determines $P_{0,1}$ in the one-cut case.
-In the multi-cut case, that is whenever the genus of the spectral curve is strictly positive, additional conditions are needed in order to fully determine $P_{0,1}$ and therefore $W_{0,2}$.
-A convenient condition is eq. \eqref{eq:iaw} for $W_{0,2}$.

-Whatever the choice of $P_{0,1}$, from the solution \eqref{eq:w02sol} of the loop equation, we deduce that $W_{0,2}$ obeys the same Riemann--Hilbert equation \eqref{eq:rhot} as the saddle point limit of the two-point function $\bar{\omega}_2$, and therefore must have an expression of the form of eq. \eqref{saddle2pt}.
+Since $P_{0,1}(x;x')$ is a polynomial function of $x$, $W_{0,2}(x, x')$ is an algebraic function of $x$, and by symmetry also of $x'$.
+Let us choose $P_{0, 1}$ according to our assumptions \eqref{eq:iad}.
+To begin with, $W_{0, 2}(x, x')$ must have no poles at the zeros of $M(x)$, and therefore be singular only at the spectral edges -- the zeros of $\sigma(x)$.
+Since $M(x)$ has $d-s$ zeros where $s$ is the number of cuts, and $P_{0, 1}$ has $d-1$ unknown coefficients, this determines $P_{0, 1}$ if $s=1$.
+If $s>1$, we need to further impose that $W_{0,2}$ has vanishing $\mathcal A$-cycle integrals.
+In every case, the resulting $W_{0, 2}$ obeys the same Riemann--Hilbert equation \eqref{eq:rhot} as the saddle-point limit of the two-point function $\overline{W}_2$, and therefore must have an expression of the same form \eqref{saddle2pt}.